Blue Forests Basics

 Why are they important?

-what ecosystem services do blue forests provide?
+What ecosystem services do blue forests provide?

 The ecosystem services provided by blue forests can be categorised as supporting (i.e., nutrient cycling and maintaining ecosystem functions), provisioning (i.e., providing food and resources), regulating (i.e., purifying water, storing carbon, and protecting coastlines), and cultural (i.e., aesthetics, recreation, and education).